-A discussion on the status of operational validation across different existing OOFS systems is here provided.
-There are significant differences in the status of the operational validation procedures applied by global/basin/regional systems and the ones applied by the coastal services.

-To illustrate how operational validation is being performed by basin and regional OOFSs, Section 4.1 provides as example the approach followed by the Copernicus Marine service.
-In this service outcomes from the validation of several global/regional models contributes to generate a variety of product quality information across products that is delivered to users
+A discussion on the status of operational validation across different existing OOFSs is provided here.
+There are significant differences in the status of the operational validation procedures applied by global, basin and regional systems and the ones applied by the coastal services.
+To illustrate how operational validation is being performed by basin and regional OOFSs, Sect.
+4.1 provides the approach followed by the Copernicus Marine Service as an example.
+In this service, outcomes from the validation of several global and regional models contribute to the generation of a variety of product quality information across products that is delivered to users.

 On the other hand, in the case of more localized national/coastal OOFSs, there is a variety of model validation approaches.
-Section 4,2 reviews them, providing for the European space information from the EuroGoos coastal model capability mapping, and different examples from systems located all over the world (including North and South America, Africa and Asia).
+Section 4.2 reviews them, providing the European space information from the EuroGOOS coastal model capability mapping, and different examples are given from systems located all over the world (including North and South America, Africa, and Asia).

-4.1 Validation of global/basin/regional model systems; The Copernicus Marine example
+4.1 Validation of global, basin and regional model systems: the Copernicus Marine example

-The Copernicus Marine Service (, Le Traon et al., 2019), deliver a consistent, reliable and state-of-the-art information derived both from space/in-situ observations and from models - including forecasts, analyses and reanalyses - on the physical and biogeochemical state over the global ocean and the European regional seas.
-As stated in previous section, the extensive multi-product portfolio offered, comprising more than 150 operational products and involving more than 60 EOVs for the blue, green and white ocean, established this Copernicus Marine service as a benchmark in operational oceanography.
-The Service relies on a network of producers, interconnecting several European OOFS at global and regional scales: 7 Monitoring and Forecasting Centres (MFC) run ocean numerical models, assimilating data, to generate reanalyse, analyse and 10-day forecasts of the ocean.
+The Copernicus Marine Service (Le Traon et al., 2019) delivers consistent, reliable and state-of-the-art information derived both from space or in situ observations and from models - including forecasts, analyses and reanalyses - on the physical and biogeochemical state over the global ocean and the European regional seas.
+As stated in the previous section, the extensive multi-product portfolio offered, comprising more than 150 operational products and involving more than 60 EOVs for the blue, green and white ocean, established the Copernicus Marine Service as a benchmark in operational oceanography.
+The service relies on a network of producers, interconnecting several European OOFSs at global and regional scales: 7 Copernicus Monitoring and Forecasting Centers (MFCs) run ocean numerical models, assimilating data, in order to generate long-term reanalysis products, as well as conducting near-real-time analysis and 10 d forecasts of the ocean.

-Model validation in Copernicus Marine is closely linked to the operational production performed at the OOFS level.
+Model validation in the Copernicus Marine Service is closely linked to the operational production performed at the OOFS level.
 This connection spans all service phases, from design to the operational delivery of products, including associated communication and training activities.
-Furthermore, a scientifically sound and effectively communicated Product Quality assessment stands as one of the key cross-cutting functions of the Marine Service, Further, details on its achievements during the first phase of the service can be found in Sotillo et al., 2022
+Furthermore, a scientifically sound and effectively communicated product quality assessment stands as one of the key cross-cutting functions of the Copernicus Marine Service, Further details of its achievements during the first phase of the service can be found in Sotillo et al. (2022).

-Individual OOFS, producers of the regional components of the Marine Service, daily verify the scientific quality of their model products (i.e., NRT forecast/analysis and MY reanalysis), using quantitative validation metrics, described in standard protocols and plans, and using extensively any available observational data sources, as referred in previous sections.
-Regular updates of a subset of the validation metrics assessed by the own producers, including Class2 validation of model products at mooring sites and Class4 regional validation metrics, is made available to end-users through a dedicated website (the Copernicus Marine Product Quality Dashboard; pqd.mercator-ocean.fr).
+Individual OOFSs, producers of the regional components of the Copernicus Marine Service, verify the scientific quality of their model products (i.e. NRT forecast/analysis and MY reanalysis) daily, using quantitative validation metrics, described in standard protocols and plans, and using any available observational data sources extensively, as referred to in previous sections.
+Regular updates of a subset of the validation metrics assessed by the own producers, including Class 2 validation of model products at mooring sites and Class 4 regional validation metrics, are made available to end users through a dedicated website (the Copernicus Marine Product Quality Dashboard, http://pqd.mercator-ocean. fr, last access: 30 April 2025).

-Furthermore, the Marine Service is responsible for informing end-users about relevant PQ information in a transparent way.
-To this aim, reference scientific PQ documentation is issued for each delivered product.
+Furthermore, the Copernicus Marine Service is responsible for informing end users about relevant PQ information in a transparent way.
+For this purpose, reference scientific PQ documentation is issued for each delivered product.
 These documents, stating the expected quality of a product by means of validation metrics computed along the qualification phase of the new model system, are updated for every quality change associated with any new operational release.